 It is always best to call and find out what our current recommendations will be.

 Is White Water Rafting Safe?

 Whitewater rafting is an outdoor experience which incorporates all the unpredictable elements of nature.
 You should always be realistic with your abilities and understand that you are responsible for your decisions in choosing to participate in a white water rafting activity.
-We take precautions to minimize the risks involved, such as having kayak support in the Royal Gorge and in hiring river guides with a minimum of 4 years or more experience for the Royal Gorge section.
+We take precautions to minimize the risks involved, such as having kayak support in the Royal Gorge and in hiring river guides with a minimum of 4 years for the Royal Gorge section or more.
 We could never rid of the all the risk involved in rafting.

 We do our absolute best to recommend the most suitable trip for your group ultimately upon your arrival and on occasion we may deny access during certain water levels to individuals we may feel are unprepared for the challenge ahead.

 All RGR guides are certified in CPR, First Aid and white water rescue techniques.
 Most have credentials that exceed those required by the state.